Oumi11/GameCo-Game-Market-Analysis/README.md

-<span style="color:blue">On a global scale, action, shooter, and sports games dominate in terms of sales.
-However, when examining the three biggest markets, cultural preferences significantly influence the popularity of different game genres.</span>
+**On a global scale, action, shooter, and sports games dominate in terms of sales.
+However, when examining the three biggest markets, cultural preferences significantly influence the popularity of different game genres.**